cult-of-coders/grapher/docs/introduction.md

 });
 ```

-But you can craft your own validation:
+If you want to craft your own validation, it also accepts a function that takes params:

 ```js
 {
     validateParams(params) {